Stages#

 Editing a Stage’s Configuration#

 All stages have properties which can be configured.
 You can edit a stage’s configuration through its corresponding configuration property.
 This property returns an object containing all of that stage’s properties.
-The object has a class corresponding to the stage’s class.
+The configuration object supports both dot and bracket notation for editing.

 >>> row_gen.configuration